Notice: The vehicle does not need an elaborate break-in. But it will perform

 You may not be able to start the vehicle if the battery is allowed to drain for

-starts the engine.
-When the engine starts, release the key.
+an extended period of time.
 The ignition switch will return to ON/RUN for driving.
 Move the shift lever to P (Park) or N (Neutral).
 The engine will not start in

 any other position.
 To restart the engine when the vehicle is already moving, use